Powered lift: Tiltrotor

 The powered rotors of a tiltrotor (sometimes called proprotor) are mounted on rotating shafts or nacelles at the end of a fixed wing, and used for both lift and propulsion.
 For vertical flight, the rotors are angled to provide thrust upwards, lifting the way a helicopter rotor does.
 As the aircraft gains speed, the rotors progressively rotate or tilt forward, with the rotors eventually becoming perpendicular to the fuselage of the aircraft, similar to a propeller.
 In this mode, the wing provides the lift and the rotor provides thrust.
 The wing's greater efficiency helps the tiltrotor achieve higher speeds than helicopters.

+An important early tiltrotor in the 1950s, was the Bell XV-3, which was one of the first aircraft designs to go from vertical takeoff to horizontal successfully.

 The Osprey by Bell Helicopter and Boeing is a twin-engine tiltrotor design that has two turbine engines each driving three-blade rotors.
 The rotors function similar to a helicopter in vertical flight, and similar to an airplane in forward flight.
 It first flew on 19 March 1989.
 The AgustaWestland AW609 (formerly Bell/Agusta BA609) tiltrotor is civilian aircraft based on the V-22 Osprey.
 The aircraft can take off and land vertically with 2 crew and 9 passengers.
-The aircraft is expected to be certified in the mid 2020s.
+The aircraft is expected to be certified in the mid-2020s.

 Tiltwing

 The tiltwing is similar to the tiltrotor, except that the rotor mountings are fixed to the wing and the whole assembly tilts between vertical and horizontal positions.

 The Vertol VZ-2 was a research aircraft developed in the late 1950s.
 Unlike other tiltwing aircraft, Vertol designed the VZ-2 using rotors in place of propellers.
 On 23 July 1958, the aircraft made its first full transition from vertical flight to horizontal flight.
 By the time the aircraft was retired in 1965, the VZ-2 had accomplished 450 flights, including 34 full transitions.

+The LTV XC-142A was another VTOL design that used the tiltwing concept.
+It was developed into a working prototype but did not enter mass production.